-Kishore Nayak was understandably taken aback when his dentist recommended he see a cardiologist for a potentially serious heart condition.
+Kishore Nayak was understandably confused when his dentist recommended he see a cardiologist for a potentially serious heart condition.

 “It was surprising to hear a dentist talking about my heart,” Nayak said.
-“Since I had persistent problems with plaque buildup in my gums, he said there was a good chance I had plaque buildup in my arteries.
+“Since I had persistent problems with my gums, he said there was a good chance I had plaque buildup in my arteries.
 And that could be deadly.”

 It turned out to be excellent advice.